Translated by Nandini Krishan

 Theme, style et al

 Estuary is a very contemporary novel, a novel truly of our times.
 It is plotted in a landscape –geographical, mental and societal – that we all inhabit.
-And this familiar landscape, with its education system and the treatment of students; the new (and often unhealthy) worlds that the mobile phones and internet has opened to us; parents worrying after their children incessantly; grisly stories of selfie related accidents; the monotony of life of a government servant in a forgotten office and addiction to online gaming etc, gives the novel a large share of its power.
+And this familiar landscape, with its education system and the treatment of students; the new (and often unhealthy) worlds that mobile phones and the internet has opened to us; parents worrying after their children incessantly; grisly stories of selfie-related accidents; the monotony of the life of a government servant in a forgotten office and addiction to online gaming etc, gives the novel a large share of its power.

-While it is different from his other books like Poonachi, it’s concistent in his use of brilliant satire and sarcasm to prove his point.
+While it is different from his other books like Poonachi, it’s consistent in his use of brilliant satire and sarcasm to prove his point.

 In the Introduction to Estuary, Murugan writes :